a-n-d-r-3-w/calculator/CombinedRFASpec.md

 #### User Goal or Purpose of Their Activity: ####

-This user wants to add, subtract, multiply, and divide some big numbers and decimal points.
+This user wants to add, subtract, multiply, and divide some big numbers with decimal points.

 ### Assumptions ###
 The user doesn't care if the calculator doesn't work on browsers other than the latest version of Chrome.